Aggressive New London, CT Military Defense Attorneys

 New London CT Military Defense Lawyers

 The hard-hitting military criminal defense lawyers at Gonzalez & Waddington have developed a reputation for representing military personnel at military installations worldwide.
 If you are stationed in New London, CT and are under investigation for a military offense, retaining the most hard-hitting defense lawyer can be the difference between getting convicted or winning your case and saving your career.
 Our court martial defense attorneys represent New London, CT service members in both UCMJ and administrative matters.
-These include defending service members suspect of of sexual assault, drug use, and other crimes under military law.
+These include defending service members suspect of sexual assault, drug use, and other crimes under military law.

 Unlike the majority of civilian court martial defense lawyers or your assigned military attorney, pleading guilty is not something we commonly do.
 Our lawyers force the military to prove their case beyond a reasonable doubt.
 We take nearly every criminal case to trial and fight the allegations in front of a panel.